Transcendent-Tapir/Distorted-Domains/setting.md

 # Distorted Domains

-Distorted domains is an anti-canon setting where anything goes.
-The central idea is that you can fuse elements from any of your favorite settings or setting styles and create a "Domain" to adventure in.

-Domains could be something like the underwater city run by the Orca mafia, a floating dinosaur village in Jupiter's upper atmosphere, or the Cavern of the singing Crystal sages.

-There will be example domains as well as spark tables to create your own domains and adventures.
+Distorted Domains takes place in a broken universe that's organized into different Domains.
+Each Domain will have a theme, and they can vary in size from nearly infinite to a single building.
+There is no official canon for Distorted Domains, or put another way, all Domains and adventures are officially a part of the infinite number of Domains that make up the universe.

-Travel between domains could take many forms.
-Technologically advanced gates, magical portals, sailing ships going through the void, an interdimensional phone booth, a dangerous trek through the mist, a long walk along a rainbow, mysterious doors leading to an infinite hallway, any or all of these could be true.
+Travel between domains tends to be rare, and could take many forms.
+Technologically advanced gates, magical portals, sailing ships going through the void, an interdimensional phone booth, a dangerous trek through the mist, a long walk along a rainbow, mysterious doors leading to an infinite hallway, a rainbow bridge that magically appears where you need it to.
+Any or all of these could be true.
 You can also choose not to address it at all and the players can simply show up where they are needed.